The 10 Commandments of the Church of Macintosh

 A wise man once said that the definition of a classic work of art (be it a song, a poem, or a novel) is that it puts into words something that you have been struggling to articulate yourself.

-For the longest time, I've been wanting to comment on the fact that computers are still hard to use, regardless of what we Mac advocates say.
-On the "eve" of Mac OS X's launch, I think this needs to be said: The Mac isn't easy to use in the truest sense, and OS X isn't taking us that much closer to this form of human-computer-interface beatitude.
-Cognitive friction makes a person feel either "frustrated and stupid for failing [to understand the software] or giddy with power at overcoming the extreme difficulty.
-These powerful emotions force people into being either an 'apologist' or a 'survivor.'
-They either adopt cognitive friction as a lifestyle, or they go underground and accept it as a necessary evil."
-I suggest you read his book; I resist turning this into a book review.
+For the longest time, I’ve been wanting to comment on the fact that computers are still hard to use, regardless of what we Mac advocates say.
+On the “eve” of Mac OS X’s launch, I think this needs to be said: The Mac isn’t easy to use in the truest sense, and OS X isn’t taking us that much closer to this form of human-computer-interface beatitude.
+Cognitive friction makes a person feel either “frustrated and stupid for failing [to understand the software] or giddy with power at overcoming the extreme difficulty.
+These powerful emotions force people into being either an ‘apologist’ or a ‘survivor.’
+They either adopt cognitive friction as a lifestyle, or they go underground and accept it as a necessary evil.”
+I suggest you read Alan Cooper’s book; I resist turning this into a book review.

-A good example is this: how much training does it take to use a Mac?
+A good example is this: How much training does it take to use a Mac?

-Before you hasten to reply, answer me this: have you ever spent time teaching a person how to use the Mac?
+Before you hasten to reply, answer me this: Have you ever spent time teaching a person how to use the Mac?
 I mean a computer neophyte, a computing virgin.
-At that point, you will discover that the Mac's file hierarchy isn't as intuitive as we think.
+At that point, you will discover that the Mac’s file hierarchy isn’t as intuitive as we think.

 In college, I took a class in technical writing.
 Our first assignment on the first day of class was to take three sheets of paper.
 We were to take the first sheet of paper and make an airplane out of it.
 We were then to take the second sheet of paper and write instructions for how we made that airplane.
 We were then to pass the second sheet to our neighbor, who was to use the instructions and their third sheet to make an airplane, per the instructions written for them, so that their plane came out like the plan made out of the first sheet of paper.